+Ugh…those awful spider veins!
+They look awful and they can really hurt, too!
 If you have been distressed recently and noticed the appearance of little red and blue lines on your legs, don’t panic.
-Yes, you are young, healthy, and quite fit, so why would you see those “old lady” spider veins?
+Yes, you are young, healthy, and quite fit, so why would you see those “old lady” leg symptoms?

-You may not like how they look, but the fact is they are really nothing to become upset about, and they happen to be quite normal.
+You may not like how they look, but the fact is they are really nothing to become upset about.
+In fact, they happen to be quite normal.
 With that said, there are some facts you should know about spider veins even if you are young.
+This is the best way to protect the appearance of your legs and enjoy healthy aging!

 Spider Veins Are Not Varicose Veins

-Don’t mistake spider veins for varicose veins.
+Don’t mistake these two vein problems.
 Varicose veins are a darker more dilated vein that can become dangerous if left untreated.
 It is the painful and unsightly condition you notice on many older women.

 Spider veins are much smaller and thinner blue or red veins on the skin.
-Also known as Telangiectasia, spider veins are virtually painless and can show up in many places like on legs, behind the knees in young athletes, and on the face.
+Also known as Telangiectasia, this vein condition is virtually painless and can show up in many places like on legs, behind the knees in young athletes, and on the face.

-What spider and varicose veins have in common is their underlying cause, namely circulation issues.
+What do both conditions have in common?
+It’s their underlying cause: circulation issues.
 The main culprit is increased pressure on veins and blood vessels which have to work harder to circulate blood through the body.

 In simple terms, anything that puts pressure on your vascular system can cause spider veins.
 Pregnancy puts pressure on the entire body leading to spider vein development.
 Obesity can also trigger greater pressure on blood vessels as the body works harder to circulate the blood.